home-assistant/home-assistant.io/source/_integrations/foursquare.markdown

     title: Configuration file
 ---

-The `foursquare` integration accepts pushes from the Foursquare [Real-Time API](https://developer.foursquare.com/overview/realtime) and a service to check users in on Swarm.
+The `foursquare` {% term integration %} accepts pushes from the Foursquare [Real-Time API](https://developer.foursquare.com/overview/realtime) and a service to check users in on Swarm.

 To enable Foursquare, add the following to your {% term "`configuration.yaml`" %} file.
 {% include integrations/restart_ha_after_config_inclusion.md %}